How Long Does a Camp Lejeune Water Case Take?

 The main office handling Camp Lejeune claims is the Office of the Judge Advocate General of the Navy’s Tort Claims Unit in Norfolk, Virginia.

-The office has pledged to handle these claims “as quickly as possible,” but there is no exact Camp Lejeune settlement timeline available as of September 2023.
-Therefore, filing as soon as possible is ideal.
+The office has pledged to handle these claims “as quickly as possible,” but as of April 2024, no exact Camp Lejeune settlement timeline is available.
+The first Camp Lejeune trials are expected to begin soon.

 The U.S. Department of Veterans Affairs (VA) is also handling claims involving VA benefits like health care and disability compensation for veterans who got sick from the drinking water at Camp Lejeune.